jimniels/teamcolors/readme.md

 MLB colors have been extracted from the official “RGB Digital Art” spot color logo slicks provided at [MLB Press Box](http://mlbpressbox.mlbstyleguide.com) (user account required).
 They were not explicitly stated values, but they are color values pulled from individual team logos in an *official* MLB document.

+The extracted colors are in HEX form and their RGB counterparts are generated programtically.

 - [American League logo slick](http://i.imgur.com/RP5kBSI.png)
 - [National League logo slick](http://i.imgur.com/FcuizSx.png)